bomiyr/AlertDialogFragment/README.md

 Your calling Activity or Fragment should implement AlertDialogFragmentListener interface to get result.

-Be careful choosing FramgentManager in case of using from Fragment:
+Be careful choosing FragmentManager in case of using from Fragment:
 - If you create AlertDialogFragment with Builder.create(requestCode: Int) use Fragment.childFragmentManager
 - If you create AlertDialogFragment with Builder.create(requestCode: Int, targetFragment: Fragment) use Fragment.fragmentManager